Luis Jayme

 Luis Jayme or Lluís Jaume O.F.M.
 (October 18, 1740 – November 5, 1775), born Melcior Jaume Vallespir, was a Spanish-born Roman Catholic priest of the Franciscan Order.
 He was the first Catholic martyr who died in Alta California.

-Early life & Education in the priesthood
+Early life and education in the priesthood

 Born at the farm Son Baró in the village of Sant Joan, Majorca, an island in the Spanish West Mediterranean.
 Jayme acquired his earliest schooling from the local parish priest.
 At the age of fifteen, Jayme entered the convent school in San Bernardino, where Fray Junípero Serra had studied some years earlier.
 On September 27, 1760, Jayme was admitted to the Franciscan Order, in the Convento de Santa Maria de Los Angeles de Jesus.
 Following a year of strict seclusion and rigorous discipline, Jayme solemnly promised to observe the rule of the Friars Minor for the rest of his earthly lifespan; he was known as Fray Luis since then.
 The friar conducted his theological studies at the Convento de San Francisco (Palma de Mallorca) and was ordained to the priesthood on December 22, 1764.